 14.1 You have the right to have your costs assessed by the Court under Part III of the

 15.1 We are committed to high quality legal advice and client care.
 If you are unhappy about any aspect of the service you have received, or about the invoice, please tell us

-(i) six years from the date of the event/omission, or
+- six years from the date of the event/omission, or

-(ii) three years from when you should have known about the complaint.
+- three years from when you should have known about the complaint.

-15.3 The Legal Ombudsman will not accept complaints where the act or date of awareness was before the 6 October 2010.
+15.3 The Legal Ombudsman will not accept complaints where the act or date of awareness was before the 6th October 2010.

 15.4 You may also have the right to apply to the Court for an assessment of the invoice under Part III of the Solicitors Act 1974.
 Please note that if all or part of an invoice remains

 16 Money Laundering Activity and Proceeds of Crime